Safety Model

 Failure Modes

-IBSR is fail-open by design:
+IBSR is fail-open by design in both modes.

 Program Load Failure

-- Error message printed
+- Error message printed.

-- Process exits with non-zero code
+- Process exits with non-zero code.

-- Traffic is unaffected (no XDP attached)
+- Traffic is unaffected (no BPF program attached).

 Collector Crash